Skip to content

 );

 createNewStrate() is an alias of createNewVersion().
-The method creates a UUID v7 build row with status building.
+The method creates a UUID v7 row in stratified_build with status building.

 Persist snapshot rows